core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This specification establishes the IANA "Counter Signature Parameters" Registry.
 The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.

+This registry specifies the parameters of each admitted countersignature algorithm, as well as the possible structure they are organized into.
+This information is used to populate the parameter Counter Signature Parameters of the Common Context (see {{sec-context}}).

 The columns of this table are:

 * Name: A value that can be used to identify an algorithm in documents for easier comprehension.
 Its value is taken from the 'Name' column of the "COSE Algorithms" Registry.